Langlands reciprocity for C*-algebras: Introduction

-} \end{dfn} \begin{rmk} \textnormal{ If $V$ is the Shimura variety of $G({\mathbf A}_K)$ [Deligne 1971] \cite{Del1}, then $V$ is a $G$-coherent variety; in particular, a set of the $G$-coherent varieties is non-empty. } \end{rmk} \begin{thm} If $V$ is a $G$-coherent variety, there exists a canonical embedding ${\cal A}_V\hookrightarrow {\Bbb A}_G$ of the motivic $C^*$-algebra ${\cal A}_V$ into an automorphic $C^*$-algebra ${\Bbb A}_G$. \end{thm} \begin{rmk} \textnormal{ To keep it simple, theorem \ref{thm2} says the non-commutative coordinate ring ${\cal A}_V$ of a $G$-coherent variety $V$ is a subalgebra of the algebra ${\Bbb A}_G$; such a result can be viewed as an analog of the Langlands reciprocity in the category of operator algebras. } \end{rmk} An application of theorem \ref{thm2} is as follows.
-To each arithmetic variety $V$ one can attach a motivic (Hasse-Weil) $L$-function [Langlands 1978] \cite{Lan1}; likewise, to each irreducible representation of the locally compact group $G({\mathbf A}_{K})$ one can attach an automorphic (standard) $L$-function [Gelbart 1984] \cite{Gel1}.
-Theorem \ref{thm2} implies one of the conjectures formulated in [Langlands 1978] \cite{Lan1}. \begin{cor} The motivic $L$-function of a $G$-coherent variety $V$ is a product of the automorphic $L$-functions. \end{cor} Our note is organized as follows.
-Section 2 is preliminary; theorems \ref{thm1}, \ref{thm2} and corollary \ref{cor1} are proved in Section 3.
+\end{defn} \begin{rem} If $V\cong Sh~(G,X)$ is the Shimura variety corresponding to the Shimura datum $(G, X)$ [Deligne 1971] \cite{Del1}, then $V$ is a $G$-coherent variety.
+This remark follows from an adaption of the argument for the Shimura curves considered in Section 4.
+To put it simple, the arithmetic variety $V$ is $G$-coherent if for all $0\le i\le 2\dim_{\mathbf{C}}V$ the number fields $\mathbf{k}_i:=H^i_{tr}(V)\otimes\mathbf{Q}$ are subfields of (or coincide with) a number field $\mathbf{K}:=K_0({\mathcal A}_G)\otimes\mathbf{Q}$.
+A quick example are elliptic curves with complex multiplication, see Proposition \ref{prp2}. \end{rem} \begin{thm} There exists a canonical embedding ${\mathcal A}_V\hookrightarrow {\mathcal A}_G$, where $V$ is a $G$-coherent variety. \end{thm} \begin{rem} Theorem \ref{thm2} can be viewed as an analog of the Langlands reciprocity for $C^*$-algebras.
+In other words, the coordinate ring ${\mathcal A}_V$ of a $G$-coherent variety $V$ is a sub-algebra of the algebra ${\mathcal A}_G$. \end{rem} An application of theorem \ref{thm2} is as follows.
+Recall that to each arithmetic variety $V$ one can attach the Hasse-Weil (motivic) $L$-function.
+Likewise, to each irreducible representation of the group $G({\mathbf A}_{K})$ one can attach an automorphic (standard) $L$-function, see [Gelbart 1984] \cite{Gel1} and [Langlands 1978] \cite{Lan1}.
+Theorem \ref{thm2} implies one of the conjectures of [Langlands 1978] \cite{Lan1}. \begin{cor} The Hasse-Weil $L$-function of a $G$-coherent variety $V$ is a product of the automorphic $L$-functions. \end{cor} The paper is organized as follows.
+The definitions and preliminary results can be found in Section 2.
+Theorem \ref{thm2} and corollary \ref{cor1} are proved in Section 3.
 An example is constructed in Section 4.